Reviews You Can Rely On

 Credit: Jenna Ammerman

-The Ultramax didn't do very well with the heavily chlorinated water, with the test strip continuing to max out after filtration.
+The Ultramax performed poorly with the heavily chlorinated water, as the test strip continued to max out after filtration.
 However, it did drop the chlorine levels to around 1 ppm with the moderately chlorinated supply.

 brita ultramax - the ultramax failed to impress with its salt removal abilities.